 - Set a password to log in

 This is the first step to make sure your files are safe.
 Ensure that you set a password requirement for logging in and at the same time be careful in deciding what the password is.
-A password that is easy to guess will never provide you the security you want.
+A password that is easy to guess will never provide you with the security you want.
 It is usually advisable to set a password that is a combination of upper and lower-case alphabets coupled with numbers.

 - Data backup